How to License Research Data

 In the US, there is a strong emphasis on creativity, so straightforward tables of, say, sensor data are unlikely to attract copyright.
 In Australia, creativity is not relevant but originality is.
 Originality is judged on a range of factors, including skill and labour, but the skill and labour have to relate directly to the work in question: the effort spent compiling a database does not necessarily affect the originality of a report generated from it.
 Within the EU, the act of compiling a database attracts copyright insofar as the compiler has exercised intellectual judgement in selecting or arranging the data.
 There is also a separate database right that applies to the contents of a database where a substantial investment was made to obtain, verify or present them.
 The thrust of the database right is that users may not extract or reuse more than an insubstantial part of the contents without authorisation from the compiler, unless certain exemptions apply.
 One of the exemptions is for teaching and scientific research, but as the EU Database Directive does not commit Member States to respecting it, it may not apply in all European countries.

 Indeed, another potential source of confusion are the variations between jurisdictions in what can be done with copyright material.
-While the Berne Convention provides a level of consistency among its signatories – most but by no means all countries – there are still variations in the exemptions that each jurisdiction provides, and subtle differences concerning, for example, which acts count as copying, and what constitutes an insubstantial use or extract of a work.
+While the Berne Convention provides a level of consistency among its signatories – which includes most but by no means all countries – there are still variations in the exemptions that each jurisdiction provides, and subtle differences concerning, for example, which acts count as copying, and what constitutes an insubstantial use or extract of a work.
+The latter is an important point because the exemptions to copyright and database rights permit a dataset to be compiled from insubstantial extracts from a number of other datasets, but the fact of whether the extracts are indeed insubstantial might be contested.

 With all these complexities and ambiguities surrounding the rights of database compilers, reusers need clear guidance from compilers on what they are allowed to do with the data.

 A waiver, by contrast, is a legal instrument for giving up one’s rights to a resource, so that infringement becomes a non-issue.
 Again, only the entity that holds the rights (or someone with a right or licence to act on their behalf) can waive them.
-Note that a waiver does not authorise other parties to claim rights they did not previously have.
+Note that a waiver does not authorise other parties to claim rights – as opposed to freedoms – they did not previously have.

 Before considering the licensing options that are available, you should first check whether you are obliged or strongly encouraged to use a certain licence as a condition of funding or deposit, or as a matter of local policy.